Cedar Rapids leaders holding news conference at 3 p.m.

 The City of Cedar Rapids will update the community about ongoing efforts to respond and recover from the Monday's storm at 3 p.m.
 Thursday.
-We'll live stream the video here when it begins.
+We'll live stream the video above when it begins.

 The news conference will be streamed live on the City of Cedar Rapids Facebook page from the Cedar Rapids Fire Department, 713 First Ave.
 SE.